fekepp/dlubm-ldfu-eval/README.md

 ### Dynamic DNS
 A reverse proxy in combination with a wildcard-enabled dynamic DNS domain entry are utilized to ease the deployment.
-Therefore, a configurable domain entry is required, for example, provide by
+Therefore, a configurable domain entry is required, for example, provided by

 * [No-IP](https://www.noip.com/remote-access)
 * [Dyn](https://dyn.com/dns)